RFSchade/Data_analyst_assignment/README.md

 python src/Master_script.py -dv -t nr_turns -c colour_1 colour_2 colour_3
 ```
 __plots_and_code.Rmd__
+The markdown was made using R version 4.2.2 and can be run withn RStudio - in particular it was built using RStudio 2023.03.0+386.
+The markdown is dependant on the following packages:
+- pacman
+- tidyverse
+- plyr
+- DT

-Should be run within R studio.
-If `pacman` is not installed, you may need to instal it first.
+If `pacman` is not installed, you may need to install it before running code.